rmit-s3599773-William-Crawford/Odd-Jobs/README.md

 Follow the installation instructions for [Google Cloud SDK](https://cloud.google.com/sdk/docs/install)

-Make sure to run `gcloud init` and set your project to Odd-Jobs.
+Make sure to run `gcloud init` and set your project to one you have access to.

 ## Available Scripts